anneglienke/challenge_DE_UK_2023Q1/README.md

 ## 1. The Task

-The task is to write a Python program to read in an input file [orders.jsonl](input/orders.jsonl) and output three CSV files:
+The task is to write a Python program to read an input file [orders.jsonl](input/orders.jsonl) and output three CSV files:

 - File 1: `customers.csv`